Statement of Work (UK)

 SOWs are also used in construction and renovation projects, where the scope of works, materials, drawings, and specifications are defined in detail to form part of the building contract.
 In these contexts, the SOW is typically accompanied by drawings, specifications, and a schedule of rates.

 Finally, a SOW is important whenever the client and supplier have an ongoing relationship under a master services agreement and are beginning a new discrete project.
-Issuing a new SOW for each project ensures that both parties understand what has been agreed and prevents disputes about what the master agreement covers.
+Issuing a new SOW for each project confirms that both parties understand what has been agreed and prevents disputes about what the master agreement covers.

 What to Include in Your Statement of Work (UK)